Concourt justices: Where are SA's corruption busters?

 As the law stands, advocate David Unterhalter told the court on behalf of the foundation, the minister of police has “a very very deep power to suspend without pay and then to dismiss” the head of the Hawks.
 Or, suggested advocate Izak Smuts on behalf of Glenister, the politically appointed commissioner of police could hypothetically load the Hawks with a large number of nuisance cases if they strayed too close to an important target.

-It is even hypothetically possible, said Constitutional Court justice Edwin Cameron, for the minister of police to exclude a certain class of political office bearers from some types of investigations by the Hawks, an assertion to which counsel for the minister agreed.
 And by law, the Hawks has a plethora of responsibilities, Moseneke said, making for a “diffuse” mandate rather than the laser-like focus it should have.

 Yet lawyers for the state argued that there may still be no need for the court to find the law that establishes the Hawks to be unconstitutional, and in some instances no mechanism for the court to fix any flaws that may exist.